MicrosoftDocs/bot-docs/articles/bot-design-pattern-integrate-browser.md

 bot to web browser, and back again.

 > [!NOTE]
-> The process of transitioning a user from chat to web browser and back again is not ideal
+> Transitioning from chat to web browser and back is not ideal, as switching between
-> as it can be a confusing experience for the user to go from one application to another.
-> To address this concern and provide a better user experience,
+> applications can easily confuse a user.
+To provide a better experience, many channels
-> many channels offer built-in HTML windows that a bot can use to
+> offer built-in HTML windows that a bot can use to present applications would otherwise
-> surface applications that are typically viewed in a web browser.
-> Implementing this technique allows the user to interact solely within the context of the chat, even though they may be accessing external resources via the built-in HTML window.
+> appear in a web browser.
+This technique allows the user to remain within the conversation
-> This is conceptually similar to how mobile applications manage authorization flows by using OAuth within embedded web views.
+> while still accessing external resources.
+This approach is conceptually similar to mobile
+> applications managing authorization flows using OAuth within embedded web views.

 ## Bot to web browser, and back again